Understanding Hearing Loss: Signs, Causes, and Solutions

 • Avoiding social gatherings because it's challenging to follow conversations.

 If you or a loved one are experiencing any of these symptoms, it may be time to have your hearing checked.
+The American Speech-Language-Hearing Association (ASHA) recommends adults get a baseline hearing evaluation by age 50, or sooner if symptoms appear.

 Causes of Hearing Loss